Sayzx/Challenge-JS/README.md

 - **Tic-Tac-Toe**:
 A two-player game (One AI & One Player) where players take turns marking spaces in a 3x3 grid with X or O. The objective is to be the first to get three of their marks in a row, either horizontally, vertically or diagonally.

-- **A Algorithmith Bubble Sort on graphic**:  An educational tool that visually demonstrates the bubble sort algorithm.
+- **A Bubble Sort Algorithm on graphic**:  An educational tool that visually demonstrates the bubble sort algorithm.
 It allows users to see how the algorithm works step-by-step as it sorts a list of numbers.
 This feature can help users understand the sorting process and algorithm efficiency.